yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/backup-restore.md

 creating a local backup folder on each server will not work.

 ### AWS Cloud Storage
-One can also backup to Amazon cloud using the `amazone S3` tab in Backup configuration.
+One can also backup to Amazon cloud using the `amazon S3` tab in Backup configuration.

 ![AWS Backup](/images/ee/br-aws-s3.png)